Pet Tooth Removal From Your Veterinarian in Santa Barbara

 Call Your Veterinarian in Santa Barbara Today!

-If you are worried your animal has a dental care problem requiring surgery, the first step is to schedule an appointment with your veterinarian in Santa Barbara.
-Dr. Dalo and Dr. Everitt would love to meet your pet.
+If you are worried your animal has a dental care problem requiring surgery, the first step is to schedule an appointment with your veterinarians in Santa Barbara.
+Dr. Caitlin Kelly and Dr. Dalo would love to meet your pet.
 Call us at (805) 685-4513 and ask about our new client special to receive a discount on your first visit.
 If the examination reveals a problem, we will discuss all options and answer any questions before proceeding.
 Then, we can take full radiographs (X-rays) of the mouth and draw blood while you wait in our inviting La Concepcion Animal Hospital office located at 7126 Hollister Ave, Goleta, CA 93117.